evanwon/WPFCustomMessageBox/README.md

 ![WPFCustomMessageBox example screenshot](http://i.stack.imgur.com/AQgEj.png)

-I created this library because I wanted to use action verbs for my MessageBox buttons to [help users better understand the functionality of the buttons](http://ux.stackexchange.com/a/9960/12349).
+I created this library because I wanted to use verbs for my MessageBox buttons to [help users better understand the functionality of the buttons](http://ux.stackexchange.com/a/9960/12349) - which isn't possible in the standard Windows MessageBox.
 With this library, you can offer your users button descriptions like `Save/Don't Save` or `Shutdown Reactor/Eject Spent Fuel Rods` rather than the standard `OK/Cancel` or `Yes/No` (although you can still use those too, if you like).

 The WPFCustomMessageBox message boxes return [standard .NET MessageBoxResults](http://msdn.microsoft.com/en-us/library/system.windows.messageboxresult%28v=vs.100%29.aspx).